 Think of blockchain and distributed technology the way you may think of Band-Aids and bandages.
 Band-Aids are a brand of bandages, but they became so synonymous that one has become a stand-in for the other.
 A blockchain is one type of distributed ledger: a shared database filled with entries that must be confirmed and encrypted.
 On the surface, distributed ledger sounds a lot like blockchain.
 So, while all blockchains are distributed ledgers, not all distributed ledgers are blockchains.
 Unlike blockchain, a distributed ledger does not require a data structure in blocks.
 A distributed ledger is a type of database spread across multiple sites, regions, and/or participants.

-So, what are the benefits of distributed ledger?
-A distributed ledger gives control of all its information and transactions to the users and promote transparency.
+A distributed ledger gives control of all its information and transactions to the users and promotes transparency.
 They can minimize transaction time to minutes and are constantly processed to help businesses save money.
 The technology also facilitates efficiency and automation.